Emily Aboud is a theatre director, a film director and a writer of mixed heritage, born and raised in Trinidad and

 She has worked with The Gate Theatre, The Bush Theatre, The Hampstead Theatre and Theatre503.
 She has worked internationally, directing and assistant directing pieces in Trinidad & Tobago as well as throughout the UK.

 A teacher and facilitator, she has led workshops for Talawa, GRAEAE and the Bush Theatre.
-She has also, directed drama school productions at ALRA South and Central School of Speech and Drama, ALRA South and Italia Conti.
+She has also, directed drama school productions at Central School of Speech and Drama, ALRA South and Italia Conti.

 She also works as a writer and columnist for the Trinidad Guardian, writing feminist articles under the pseudonym, lagahoo.